IO500/io500/README.md

     score-hash  = C97CC873
     [OK] But this is an invalid run!

-Or the lightweight verification tool which has less dependencies:
+Or the lightweight verification tool which has fewer dependencies:

     $ ./io500-verify config-test-run.ini result.txt